4 Ways to Deal With Bullying at School

 Bullying is the repeated mistreatment of one person by another either physically, verbally, or emotionally.
-It can be bullying on a personal level between two people such as in bullying at school, and it also includes bullying on an institutional level like bullying in the workplace or even cyber bullying which happens online.
-Bullies are typically those who have more
+It can be bullying on a personal level between two people such as in bullying at school, and it also includes bullying on an institutional level like bullying in the workplace or even cyberbullying which happens online.

 The most important step in dealing with bullying at school is reporting the bullying to a trusted adult.
-This can be a teacher, counselor, or principal.
-By reporting bullying incidents, it will show authorities that these behaviors are not tolerated and this may prevent bullying from happening again in the future.
+This can be a teacher, counsellor, or principal.
+By reporting bullying incidents, it will show authorities that these behaviours are not tolerated and this may prevent bullying from happening again in the future.

 Let’s talk about ways in which you can alleviate bullying at school.

-- Make students understand different kinds of bullying
+1. Make students understand different kinds of bullying at school

 It is very important for a student what bullying is, what kind of bullying they are facing, and when they should stand up for themselves.
 Some people think that being teased about things such as their weight or appearance is not bullying at all because it does not involve a power imbalance, but in reality, this may leave children feeling hurt and excluded just the same.
 Talking about bullying directly is an important step in understanding how bullying could be affecting children.
 There are no right or wrong answers to these questions, but it is important that you encourage children to answer them honestly.
 Remind children that they are not alone in dealing with any problems that may arise.